-In theory you can select the ‘Embed fonts’ option for a document and all the necessary fonts will be included in the document.
-That means the fonts will appear, as the maker intended, when opened on another computer even if it doesn’t have that font installed.
+In theory you can select the ‘Embed fonts’ option for a document / presentation and all the necessary fonts will be included in the document.
+That means the fonts will appear, as the doc/slide maker intended, when opened on another computer even if it doesn’t have that font installed.

 It’s not a strictly a bug in Office, even though it looks and quacks like a mallardian bug.
 Office is behaving correctly, however there’s no warning or indication that font embedding won’t work.

 The problem is licensing.
-Any font that you buy has limitations on its use and one of the limits is embedding a font.
+Any font that you buy can have limitations on its use and one of the limits is embedding a font.
 Most purchased fonts don’t let you embed them into documents.

 Office obeys that font restriction but Microsoft has NO warning that when trying to embed a restricted font.

-Similarly the Check Compatibility or Check Accessibility tools don’t warn about this most basic of compatibility issues.
+The Check Compatibility or Check Accessibility tools do NOT warn about this most basic of compatibility issues.

 Know thy font